Most states still fall short of recommended testing levels

 President Donald Trump insisted again this week that his administration had “met the moment” and “prevailed” on testing, even as he continued to shift responsibility for the effort to the governors.
 Administration officials said they will provide states with enough testing supplies to conduct about 400,000 tests per day in May and June.
 But that’s still less than half the total recommended by the Harvard team.

 Only nine states met the daily rate recommended by Jha and his colleagues, according to the AP analysis.
 Most of those states are large and rural, such as Montana, Alaska, North Dakota and Wyoming.
-Meanwhile, states with some of the biggest testing shortfalls, including New York and New Jersey, have signaled they will keep stay-at-home orders in place.
+Meanwhile, states with some of the biggest testing shortfalls, including New York and New Jersey, have signaled they will keep stay-at-home orders in place or only partially ease restrictions.

 “I really do feel there are dangers here opening up without enough tests, but I don’t feel it’s a uniform danger everywhere in the country,” Jha said.